Efficient quantification on large-scale networks: Experiments and discussion

-\paragraph{Data annotation} A particularly onerous challenge in dealing with large-scale networks is providing enough annotated data to feed to the learning methods, as it often requires human intervention in real-world scenarios.
+A particularly onerous challenge in dealing with large-scale networks is providing enough annotated data to feed to the learning methods, as it often requires human intervention in real-world scenarios.
 Such an example may be users in a social network answering a preference survey, which is then used as the annotated data to quantify user preferences within particular communities.
-In Fig~\ref{fig:data-annotation}, we show that the MAE of XNQ on Genius (the largest network) stays low for increasingly smaller fractions of annotated training data (down to less than $2\%$ of nodes), showcasing its scalability to scarcer annotated data scenarios.
+In Figure~\ref{fig:data-annotation}, we show that the AE of XNQ on Genius (the largest network) stays low for increasingly smaller fractions of annotated training data (down to less than $2\%$ of nodes), showcasing its scalability to scarcer annotated data scenarios.